My SSDI Benefits Were Denied – Now What?

 Veterans Disability Network outlines some common mistakes Veterans make when they file for Social Security Disability benefits and what to do about it.

 - Applicants give up.
 Don’t give up.
 SSDI is a strictly regulated program, so don’t be surprised if the SSA denies your initial claim, even if you have a disability rating from the VA.
-More than two-thirds of claimants who reach the hearing level are awarded their Social Security disability benefits, and 90 percent of those have representation such as Victory Disability.
+More than two-thirds of claimants who reach the hearing level are awarded their Social Security disability benefits, and 90 percent of those have representation.

 - Applicants don’t appeal the decision.
 It’s important to appeal the decision before the SSA’s deadline.
 Many Vets miss the appeal deadline and later re-apply.
 But this means you are literally spinning your wheels.
 Seeking representation after denial can take some of the worry about handling the appeal process.
 You won’t be handling your SSDI claim alone and it doesn’t cost anything out of pocket.